Transit in Milwaukee Looking Forward to Upgrades

 They started a dry-cleaning business in Milwaukee with about $26 and ran it for about 38 years before they retired.
 Grant says he helped his parents operate the business until he went off to college.
 “I think that experience gave me an advantage of working with the community, understanding the importance of good customer service … and in the importance of giving back to the community.”

-After college Grant applied for a position at MCTS and was hired as an administrative assistant.
+After college Grant applied for a position at MCTS in 1985 and was hired as an administrative assistant.
 The opportunity afforded a big-picture perspective working with both internal and external customers and he continued to move around the organization in all areas, getting to know the people, learning the processes, policies and procedures.

 “What I found out after I became a member of the MCTS family is that people actually come here and grow roots; they stay and they don’t go away,” he says.
 “There are many employees that have 30, 35 years of service with the organization which I think is something rare to find in our community.

 “One of the things that I really enjoy about running the transit system here in Milwaukee is that it’s my hometown.
-It’s a way to give back to the community.”
+It’s a way to give back to the community.

 MCTS Operations

-Milwaukee Transport Services Inc. is a not-for-profit organization contracted by Milwaukee County to manage the transit system and that partnership has been in place for 38 years now.
+Milwaukee Transport Services Inc. is not-for-profit organization contracted by Milwaukee County to manage the transit system and that partnership has been for 38 years now.
 In 1975 the private company that owned the transit was going out of business and the county purchased the system and set up the organization to continue that service.

 “Our responsibility is the direct management of the day-to-day, directing the management and operation of the system and Milwaukee County provides the financial resources to operate the system,” Grant says.
 Milwaukee County also makes the transportation policy and owns the physical assets.
 “What we bring as a contractor is a workforce.
 We bring the expertise to the table.”